imeugenia/speaking/README.md

 # Speaking Info

 ## Bio
-Eugenia is a web engineer and tech event speaker who is passionate about web performance.
+Eugenia is a frontend engineer at RapidAPI—the world's largest API Hub, and tech event speaker who is passionate about web performance.
 She has experience working in fast-growing European startups like N26 and Gorillas where she helped to build a web performance culture.
 Before moving to Berlin, she ran Google Developer Group and led Women Techmakers in Latvia for several years.
 Eugenia has a bachelor's degree in Information Technologies.
 Besides work, she is an adventurous hiker.

 ## Social media
 - Twitter: https://twitter.com/jevgeniazi